How a Modified Just-in-Time Manufacturing Approach Evolved for Supply Chains

 This approach has been enabled by advances made by digital manufacturing suppliers like Protolabs, which can provide rapid turnaround for prototype and end-use parts and products and often don’t require minimum order quantities, thereby saving substantial time and warehousing costs.

-Ultimately, using global manufacturers and suppliers, when it works, takes advantage of lower labor costs.
+Ultimately, using global manufacturers and suppliers, when it works, takes advantage of lower labour costs.
 At the same time, using regional suppliers—when it makes sense—takes advantage of a supply source that’s closer to the point of production and consumption.
 The result of using the best of both worlds?
 JIT manufacturing and inventory management gets reinvented and strengthens a company’s overall supply chain.